Didactic Program in Internal Medicine

 The internal medicine program provides a wide range of academic programs to supplement the diverse clinical training experiences of trainees.
 These include:

 Board Review.
-Throughout residency training, chapters from MKSAP 17 are systematically covered in the weekly 90-minute sessions.
+Throughout residency training, chapters from the most current edition of MKSAP are systematically covered in the weekly 90-minute sessions.
 Each year, all topics are reviewed and discussed, enabling the residents to have covered the information multiple times over the length of the training program.
 Dedicated faculty lead the interactive question-answer, discussion session.
 Topics to be discussed are scheduled at the beginning of the academic year and the expectation is for residents to read the material and be prepared for the discussion.
 In addition, residents are assigned weekly quizzes through NEJM.
 Residents in the program, as well as all trainees rotating on medicine and subspecialty services, are required to attend if rotating in-house.

 Morning Report: Held Monday-Wednesday 11:00am-12:00pm.
 These educational sessions are faculty moderated, case presentations and discussions led by the residents.
 Attendance is required for all trainees on in-house medicine and subspecialty services.

 Morbidity & Mortality Review.
 Every month, 2 morbidity and mortality review conferences are held.
 Internal medicine residents are assigned to present the case and discuss aspects for improvement as part of the practice-based learning core competency.
 Cases are chosen by residents or attending faculty.